harryscodingvault/NoFeedLinkedIn/README.md

 # SimpleLinkedIn
-Chrome's extension to deactivate feed access to LinkedIn
+Chrome and Firefox extension to deactivate feed access to LinkedIn

-Use extensions developer mode to run locally.
+Use extensions developer mode to run locally, or download it once is available on the web app store from either store.

 ## Stack:
 - JavaScript